hiibolt/KnowledgeBase/pages/Project 2 - Allie.md

 * $k_{1-4}$: Positive constants
 * $O_n$ Population of owls at $n$ generation
 * $H_n$ Population of hawks at $n$ generation

+Our project deals with a similar model, except they are not both predators, but predator-prey.
+T